If you only have 1 week in Norway, you’re going to be kicking yourself when that week’s up. But 1 week in Norway is better than none at all.

 Leave Hardanger for Bergen, where you can visit the old harbor or reward yourself for the hike with a few cocktails.
 Verkeriet and No Stress were two of our favorite bars in Bergen, both specializing in craft cocktails.
 Order the Lemon Meringue cocktail at No Stress and jump into a game of MarioKart with strangers.

 Get a good nights sleep, or stay up until 7am with the local bartenders.
 You’re old enough to make your own decisions.
+Guess which one I made.

 Day 5 – Stavanger